DannyRoberts95/Creative-Programming/01_Colors/README.md

 [View here](09_radialGradients/build/)

-Generating rows of fragments colored by radial gradients according to a ruleset.
+**Generating rows of fragments colored by radial gradients according to a ruleset.**

 Click to generate new fragments.

-Press "C" to save the image as an ASE swatch file.

 Press "S" to save the image as a PNG file.